negatrait/antigravity-tools-aec/README.md

 ## Goal

-The goal is to create a set of configs and executables which you can simply clone to a local drive, and call it a day.
+The goal is to create a set of configs and executables which you can simply clone to a local drive, plug in to Antigravity, and go do business as usual.

+In general, the whole point is, in priority order, to give Antigravity the ability to:
+1. Access your project context
+2. Reason over your project context
+3. Report based on your project context
+4. Publish and deploy your project files (the deliverables)
+5. Suggest modifications to your project
+6. Implement modifications to your project

+So, the basic MVP is an agent that cam actually see the same data as the designer sees.
+Meaning, able to read with MCP and browser tools, without any particular skills or reasoning.

+If that's 0.1.0, 0.2.0 becomes the release that can actually reason over the data sources and documents, e.g. "live annualised CO2 prediction" or "Allways up to date visualisations" and so on.

+First step is thus the ability to ragify project data.
+Cocoindex seems like a plausible candidate for that.

 ## References